-As 2024 draws to a close, we reflect on a remarkable year of progress, resilience, and impact at the Institute for Educational Leadership (IEL).
+As 2025 draws to a close, we reflect on another of progress, resilience, and impact at the Institute for Educational Leadership (IEL).
 Together, we’ve continued to champion better education systems and uplift youth, families, and communities across the nation.
-Your support has been integral to advancing our mission, and I am excited to share some of this year’s highlights and our aspirations for 2025.
+Your support has been integral to advancing our mission, and I am excited to share some of this year’s highlights and our aspirations for 2026.
 Together, we change systems through people.

-1. CSxFE 2024 in Atlanta: Hosting the National Community Schools and Family Engagement Conference for nearly 5,000 attendees showcased innovative solutions for strengthening family-school-community partnerships!
-We are proud to share that 95% of surveyed attendees said the conference improved their understanding of educational disparities, and 80% plan to implement at least one strategy discussed during the conference, in their own schools and communities.
+- CSxFE 2025 in Minneapolis: Hosting the National Community Schools and Family Engagement Conference for over 3,400 attendees showcased innovative solutions for strengthening family-school-community partnerships!
+We are proud to continue this annual convening to increase understanding of educational disparities, and provide practical tools, strategies, and skills that attendees will implement in their own schools and communities.

-2. Growing our Networks: IEL continued to accelerate the development of adaptive, collaborative, and distributive leadership through our ten peer networks (having launched our newest network for Community School Managers this year) to scale promising practices.
-We do this through the shared experiences of over 55,000 education and community leaders from across the country.
-We also launched a new website in May to better suit the needs of our networks and reach new partners across our regions!
+- Growing our Networks: IEL continued to accelerate the development of adaptive, collaborative, and distributive leadership through our eleven peer networks (having launched our newest Superintendents network this year) to scale promising practices.
+We do this through the shared experiences of over 58,000 education and community leaders from across the country.

-5. Leadership Development Milestones: Through the Education Policy Fellowship Program and micro-credentials in Collaborative Leadership, as well as our Leaders of Tomorrow Learning Series, we cultivated new cohorts of equity-driven leaders.
-At our 60th Washington Policy Seminar, we also helped over 200 leaders build their skills and capacity around federal education policy-making and advocacy.
+- Leadership Development Milestones: n addition to the Education Policy Fellowship Program, we also offered micro-credentials in Collaborative Leadership, cultivating new cohorts of equity-driven leaders.
+At our 61st Washington Policy Seminar, we also helped over 160 leaders build their skills and capacity around federal education policy-making and advocacy.

 Looking Ahead to 2025